 Address: Antigoni Restaurant, Rruga Kristaq Tutulani, Berat, Albania,

 Berat is not exactly the liveliest town in Albania.
 Compared to Tirana or Saranda, there isn’t much going on during the night.
 If you still have energy after dinner, the best thing to do is to walk along the Osumi River and admire the town from a different perspective.
 To end your 24 hours in Berat, order a raki (Albanian liquor) at Hotel Muzaka.
 Enjoy it while admiring one of the most beautiful towns of Eastern Europe.

 Address: Hotel Muzaka, Rruga Kristaq Tutulani 36, Berat, Albania,

 Sleep at Hotel Berati

 While many people are quick to choose modernity over old-fashioned comfort, we recommend the latter in Berat.
-There is nothing better than big stone fireplaces, authentic fabrics, traditional art work, home cooking, and coziness.
+There is nothing better than big stone fireplaces, authentic fabrics, traditional artwork, home cooking, and coziness.
 This is exactly what the Hotel Berati has to offer.
-From the friendly smiles of the owners to the basic, comfy, yet unmistakably Albanian rooms, you feel like home here.
+From the friendly smiles of the owners to the basic, comfy, yet unmistakably Albanian rooms, you feel at home here.

-The vast entrance and restaurant area is designed and crafted by the hands of Xhoxhi Fani.
+The vast entrance and restaurant area are designed and crafted by the hands of Xhoxhi Fani.
 His wife even made most of the laces and fabrics by hand.
 It feels like you are stepping into someone’s home.
-Sheepskin rugs and runners, woven geometric patterns on the floor, and the cheese filled petulla for breakfast just heighten the experience.
-This will be your favorite place to hibernate during your next 24 hour visit to Berat.
+Sheepskin rugs and runners, woven geometric patterns on the floor, and the cheese-filled petulla for breakfast just heighten the experience.
+This will be your favorite place to hibernate during your next 24-hour visit to Berat.